 Reliability And Speed

-When participating in a brevet you did not need to go fast for a short period of time but to efficient enough to generate better speed using the same physical effort.
-Thus these bikes are made to be fast and lightweight by design reducing air drag and surface friction with efficient frame geometry.
+When you’re taking part in a brevet, you don’t need to sprint for a short time, but you do need to be efficient enough to get better speed with the same effort.
+That’s why these bikes are designed to be fast and lightweight, with a frame shape that reduces air resistance and friction.

 Proper Lighting